It was 3am. The rain, which had set in for most of the previous day, had finally stopped.

 Adam shrugged.
 “I don’t know,” he replied.
 “An attractive blonde woman, 40-ish, found on an airport runway?
 Why was she here?”

 “Are you serious?”
 Wilson asked.
 “Adam, she was dropped from at least thirty feet.”

 Adam’s jaw slackened.
 Oh damn, he thought.

 Detective Inspector Richard Wallace was itching for a cigarette.
-It had been three days since he had finally given into pressure from his doctor and given up.
+It had been three days since he had finally given into pressure from his doctor and stopped.
 It wasn’t going well.
-He was a slim, fit 53-year-old and had wanted to improve his lung capacity before retirement.
-A long walking holiday in the Welsh countryside beckoned in six months – at his wife’s specific instructions – and he knew it would be hell on Earth if he couldn’t get fit.
+He was a slim, fit 53-year-old, and had wanted to improve his lung capacity before retirement.
+A long walking holiday in the Welsh countryside beckoned in six months – at his wife’s behest – and he knew it would be hell on Earth if he couldn’t breathe.
 He was dimly aware that he was clutching a pen in his left hand, trying to convince himself that it was a cigarette as he ran it through his long, pianist’s fingers.